Radim Šimek: Playing career

-Šimek made his Czech Extraliga debut playing with HC Bílí Tygři Liberec during the 2012–13 season.
+Šimek made his Extraliga debut playing with Liberec during the 2012–13 season.

-In the 2016–17 season, his fifth with HC Bílí Tygři Liberec, Šimek led the league amongst defencemen with 11 goals in regular season.
+In the 2016–17 season, his fifth with Liberec, Šimek led the league amongst defencemen with 11 goals in the regular season.
 As an undrafted free agent, he agreed to a one-year, two-way contract with the San Jose Sharks of the National Hockey League (NHL) on May 23, 2017.
 He was re-signed by the Sharks on April 28, 2018.

 On October 2, 2018, he was assigned to the San Jose Barracuda.
 He made his NHL debut on December 2 against the Montreal Canadiens and recorded his first career NHL point in a 5–1 win over the Carolina Hurricanes on December 6.

-On December 10, 2018, Šimek recorded his first NHL goal from fellow Czech Lukáš Radil, which would be the game winner in a 5–2 win over the New Jersey Devils.
-On March 12, 2019 he suffered an ACL and MCL injury which kept him out for the rest of the 2018–19 season.
+On December 10, 2018, Šimek recorded his first NHL goal from fellow Czech Lukáš Radil, which would be the game-winner in a 5–2 win over the New Jersey Devils.
+On March 12, 2019, he suffered an ACL and MCL injury which kept him out for the rest of the 2018–19 season.

 On March 9, 2020, Šimek signed a four-year, $9 million contract extension with the Sharks.

+On March 8, 2024, Šimek was traded to the Detroit Red Wings, along with a 2024 seventh-round pick, in exchange for Klim Kostin.

+On June 14, 2024, Šimek signed a three-year contract to return to Liberec.

+International play

+Šimek represented the Czech Republic at the 2022 IIHF World Championship where he recorded two assists in nine games and won a bronze medal.